History of Chechnya: Second Chechen War and its consequences

 Once, however, it was broadcast that there were large amounts of children killed by a group that included Chechens, the Chechens were struck with a large amount of shame.
 One spokesman for the Chechen cause stated that "Such a bigger blow could not be dealt upon us...
 People around the world will think that Chechens are monsters if they could attack children".
 He went on to state that the Russians had killed far more children, including in schools during their war in Chechnya, and that this had been deliberately ignored by the rest of the world.
 Nonetheless, largely for this reason, attacks ceased until 2008.

 Both the federal and separatist armies have been widely criticized by human rights groups such as Amnesty International for alleged war crimes committed during the two Chechen wars, including accusations on both sides of rape, torture, looting, and the murder of civilians.
 The Russian military has been repeatedly reported to have used vacuum bombs and bombed white-flag bearing civilian vessels (see the Katyr-Yurt Massacre) by international charity groups.
 Dozens of mass graves (created by the Russian side) containing hundreds of corpses have been uncovered since the beginning of the Chechen wars in 1994.
 As of June 2008, there were 57 registered locations of mass graves in Chechnya.
 According to Amnesty International, thousands may be buried in unmarked graves including up to 5,000 civilians who disappeared since the beginning of the Second Chechen War in 1999.
 In 2008, the largest mass grave found to date was uncovered in Grozny, containing some 800 bodies from the First Chechen War in 1995.
 Russia's general policy to the Chechen mass graves is to not exhume them.

+Post-war Chechnya

 The two wars have left millions of people living in poverty, up to half a million refugees, and most of the infrastructure destroyed.
 Kadyrov claims that since then Northern Chechnya and Grozny have been rebuilt.
 These claims have been refuted by most other sources (such as Tony Wood), who note that most of the revenue has gone to the construction of Kadyrov's private mansion for his clan and his expensive birthday celebration.
 In a CNN interview, Kadyrov once compared the Chechen people to a pet lion cub, stating that "...[they] will either learn to be obedient or it will kill me".

+About 40,000 ethnic Russians lived in Chechnya in 2020, mostly in the rural northern Chechnya and in Grozny.